 The gesture represents the Hebrew letter Shin (ש), which has three upward strokes like the divided fingers and thumb in the gesture.
 The letter Shin stands for El Shaddai, meaning Almighty God.
 The hand gesture isn’t a new Star Trek creation!
 It’s part of a Jewish blessing from the priests!

 Honestly, I was skeptical at first, so when we got back to the hotel that night, I looked it up on line.
 Sure enough, it’s right!
 In fact, here’s an interview with Leonard Nemoy later in his life describing how the sign came about.

-It just makes me want to go around flashing the letter Shin hand gesture, like it was gang sign, and quote one of my all-time favorite passages of the Bible – the priestly blessing found in Numbers 6:24-26:
+It just makes me want to go around flashing the letter Shin hand gesture, like it was a gang sign, and quote one of my all-time favorite passages of the Bible – the priestly blessing found in Numbers 6:24-26:

 May the Lord bless you

 and keep you;

 May the Lord make his face shine on you

 and be gracious to you;

 May the Lord turn his face toward you